gottacatchenall/ms_sampling_effort/manuscript.md

 number of observations should be when planning to sample a given system?
 If false-negative rates presented in @fig:negativebinom seem unrealistically high, consider that species are not observed independent of their relative abundance.
-In the next section we demonstrate the distribution of biomass in ecosystems can lead to high realized values of $p_{fn}$ for species with low relative abundance.
+In the next section we demonstrate that distribution of abundance in ecosystems can lead to realized values of $p_{fn}$ similar to those in @fig:negativebinom for species with low relative abundance, purely as a function of sampling effort.

 ## False-negatives as a product of relative abundance

-In this section we demonstrate the realized false-negative rate (FNR) changes drastically with sampling effort, largely due to the intrinsic variation of abundances within a community.
+In this section we demonstrate the realized false-negative rate (FNR) changes drastically with sampling effort, largely due to the intrinsic variation of abundances within a community---termed "neutrally forbidden links" [@Canard2012EmeStr].
 We do this by simulating the process of observation of species interactions, applied both to 243 empirical food webs from the Mangal database [@Banville2021ManJl] as well as random food-webs generated using the niche model [@Williams2000SimRul].
 Our neutral model of observation assumes each observed species is drawn from the distribution of those species' abundances at that place and time.
 Although there is no shortage of debate as to the processes the govern the general shape of this distribution, across communities the abundance distribution can be reasonably-well described by a log-normal distribution [@Volkov2003NeuThe].
-Note that in addition to the log-normal distribution, we also tested the case where the abundance distribution is derived from Yodzis-Innes $Z^{(T_i-1)}$ where $T_i$ is the trophic level of species $i$, which yields the same qualitative behavior.
-Controversies around the theory of species abundance distributions aside, the practical consequence of skewed distribution of biomass in communities is seeing two low biomass species interacting requires two low probability events, which is observing two species of low relative biomass.
+The practical consequence of skewed distribution of biomass in communities is seeing two low biomass species interacting requires two low probability events, which is observing two species of low relative biomass.
 However, this "neutrally forbidden link" [@Canard2012EmeStr] does not consider that there may be a positive association between observing species together because of their interaction [@Cazelles2016TheSpe], which we'll explore in the next subsection.
+Note that in addition to the log-normal distribution, we also tested the case where the abundance distribution is derived from $Z^{(T_i-1)}$ where $T_i$ is the trophic level of species $i$ [@YodzisInnes], which yields the same qualitative behavior.

-For each ecological network $A$ with $S$ species, we simulate abundances from
-$N$ independent draws from a standard-log-normal distribution.
-For each true interaction $A_{ij} = 1$ we estimate the probability of observing both species
+To simulate the process of observation, for an ecological network $A$ with $S$ species, we sample abundances from $N$ independent draws from a standard-log-normal distribution.
+For each true interaction in $A$ (i.e. $A_{ij}
-$i$ and $j$ at given place and time by simulating a distribution of $n$ individual observations, where the species observed at the $n$-th observation is drawn from the generated log-normal distribution of abundances.
-For each pair of species $(i,j)$, if both $i$ and $j$ are observed within the $n$ observations, the interaction is tallied as a true positive if $A_{ij}=1$ and a false positive otherwise.
+= 1$) we estimate the probability of observing both species $i$ and $j$ at given place and time by simulating $n$ individual observations, where the species observed at the $1,2,\dots,n$-th observation is drawn from the generated log-normal distribution of abundances.
+For each pair of species $(i,j)$, if both
+$i$ and $j$ are observed within the $n$ observations, the interaction is tallied as a true positive if $A_{ij}=1$ and a false positive otherwise.
 Similarly, if only one of $i$ and $j$ are observed---_but not both_---in these $n$ observations, but $A_{ij}=1$, this is counted as a false-negative, and a true-negative otherwise.

 @fig:totalobs (a) shows this model of observation applied to networks generated using the niche model [@Williams2000SimRul] across varying levels of species